-As PPCers, we are constantly trying to find what best resonates with customers through our ads and targeting strategies.
-The AdWords Editor allows you to speed up the process of editing ads or copy and makes managing accounts more maintainable.
+PPCers are always trying to find what best resonates with customers through our ads and targeting strategies.
+The AdWords Editor allows you to speed up the editing process for ads or copy and makes managing accounts more maintainable.
 If you’re new to Google AdWords, this step-by-step guide on how to copy a campaign and update ads in bulk will give tools you need to make your life easier.

 Example: I have a new product line and want to copy and update an existing campaign because it already hosts all the keywords I need to target – I only need to change the product name: